ZorinOS/zorin-desktop-themes/README.md

-# Zorin Desktop Themes
+# Pinoy OS Desktop Themes

-The Zorin OS desktop theme provided in a variety of color combinations.
+The PinoyOS desktop theme provided in a variety of color combinations.